voxpupuli/voxpupuli.github.io/_posts/2026-06-17-jig-joins-openvox.md

 Jig has always been open source, and its move into Voxpupuli ensures that it is no longer dependent on a single individual's account or availability.
-Issues, releases, and the project roadmap are now managed within the community, allowing the tool to evolve alongside the broader Voxpupuli toolchain and to benefit from a wider range of contributors.
+Issues, releases, and the project roadmap are now managed within the community, allowing the tool to evolve alongside the broader Vox Pupuli toolchain and to benefit from a wider range of contributors.

 ### Thanks